DwineDespi/GA-summary-Group3/README.md

 # GA Summary - Group 3

 This repository contains the summarized notes from the General Assembly, compiled by Group 3.
-The content is divided into five sections, with each member responsible for one part of the meeting.
+This is divided into five sections

----

 ### GA Summary Sections